 Scout Your Locations

 Knowing where you’re going to shoot from is important.
 For instance if you’re shooting with a city skyline in the background like Miami or New York, you want to frame your shot to make the skyline impactful.
 Another factor to determine when scouting your location is the weather; more specifically the wind.
-You don’t want to find yourself caught with the smoke from the fireworks blowing towards you.
+You don’t want to find yourself with the smoke from the fireworks blowing towards you.
 That will cause your fireworks to be clouded and blocked by the smoke and who wants to see fireworks hidden behind giant plumes of smoke?
+And since you are shooting at night, bring a flashlight or use your phone’s flashlight to help you navigate in the dark.

 Use a Tripod